04/12/2019 Amendment approved by Chancellor

-- No program proposed or acquisition of radioactive materials shall be initiated until the proposal is approved by the Radiation Safety Committee.
-All staff and students participating in activities involving radioactive materials shall meet certain training requirements specified in the Radiation Safety Manual, available at the Environmental Health and Safety web site, and shall work within the permit granted by the Bureau and the Radiation Safety Committee’s guidelines.
+- No program which would involve radioactive materials, nor any acquisition of radioactive materials, will be initiated until the proposal is approved by the Radiation Safety Committee.
+All staff and students participating in activities involving radioactive materials must meet certain training requirements specified in the Radiation Safety Manual at Radiation Safety Program, and must work within the permit granted by the Bureau and the Radiation Safety Committee’s guidelines.

-- A minimum of three technical members of the Radiation Safety Committee are appointed by the vice president for research upon recommendation from the radiation safety committee chair.
-The members of the Radiation Safety Committee shall be representative of areas of the university where personnel are using radioactive materials or radiation emitting equipment.
-The radiation safety officer, a regular position of the Environmental Health and Safety Department, is an official member of the Radiation Safety Committee.
+- A minimum of three technical members of the Radiation Safety Committee are appointed by the vice president for research, after consideration of the recommendations from the radiation safety committee chair.
+The members of the Radiation Safety Committee must be representative of areas of the university where personnel are using radioactive materials or radiation emitting equipment.
+The radiation safety officer, a regular position in Environmental Health, Safety mad Risk Management, is an official member of the Radiation Safety Committee.
 All members of the Radiation Safety Committee, including the chair and the radiation safety officer, will be voting members.
 The radiation safety officer advises the Radiation Safety Committee on every aspect of the radiation safety program.

 - Members of the Radiation Safety Committee are appointed for two-year renewable terms.
 The radiation safety officer is a continuous position appointment.
 The Radiation Safety Committee may also include ex-officio non-voting members who may be invited to serve when their expertise is required and can supplement the deliberations of the Radiation Safety Committee.